Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

 }
 ```
 ### Problem 2: DRY up the Assignment
-Currently the assignment operator is exception safe and conforms to the strong exception guarantee so there is no real problem here. **But** there seems to be a lot of duplicated code in the class.
+Currently, the assignment operator is exception-safe and conforms to the strong exception guarantee, so there is no real problem here. **But** there seems to be a lot of duplicated code in the class.

-Closer look at assignment
+#### Closer look at assignment
 ```c
 namespace ThorsAnvil
 {